FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 Your continuous unwavering encouragement full of empathy and energizing positive attitude.
 Al, You are dearly missed.

-Thanks to Gabor Lencse, Giuseppe Fioccola and BMWG contributors for good discussions and thorough reviews, guiding and helping us to improve the clarity and formality of this document.
+Thanks to Gabor Lencse, Giuseppe Fioccola, Carsten Rossenhövel and BMWG contributors for good discussions and thorough reviews, guiding and helping us to improve the clarity and formality of this document.

 Many thanks to Alec Hothan of the OPNFV NFVbench project for a thorough review and numerous useful comments and suggestions in the earlier versions of this document.

+We are equally indebted to Mohamed Boucadair for a very thorough and detailed AD review and providing many good comments and suggestions, helping us make this document complete.

+Our appreciation is also extended to Shawn Emery, Yoshifumi Nishida, David Dong, Nabeel Cocker and Lars Eggert for their reviews and valueable comments.

 --- back